micmejia/bible-dump/AMPC/Isaiah/Isa 8.md

-Behold, I and the children whom the Lord has given me are [^d]signs and wonders [that are to take place] in Israel from the Lord of hosts, Who dwells on Mount Zion.
+Behold, I and the children whom the Lord has given me are signs and wonders [that are to take place] in Israel from the Lord of hosts, Who dwells on Mount Zion.